|

 Acknowledgments |

-As I walk more regularly in the Mendips and go on guided walks organised by the local
+For several years I walked regularly in the Mendips and went on guided walks organised by the local

-Somerset Wildlife Trust I am increasingly indebted to the many Trust members who have helped me recognise many of
+Somerset Wildlife Trust and I am indebted to the many Trust members who have helped me recognise many of

 the plants and flowers.
 It is amazing a) how much they know and b) how many common plants that I may have heard of I